eluinstra/file-server/README.md

 # Secured FileServer
 With the Secured FileServer clients (users) can download files using their SSL client certificates for authentication.
 The FileServer is managed through a SOAP interface.
-The files can be downloaded over HTTPS using HTTP GET.
+The files can be download over HTTPS using HTTP GET (Ranges are supported).
 The FileServer can be used for Grote Berichten file transfer.

 ## Overview